 The ancient Carlo Delcroix building, in front of the church, was the elementary school and an emergency refuge during the First World War.

-Today here is the Tourist Info Point, which is available to guests for information on the tourist, gastronomic, cultural and hospitality offer of Rocca Pietore.
+Today here is the Tourist Info Point available to guests for information on the tourist, gastronomic, cultural and hospitality offer of Rocca Pietore.

 In Sottoguda there is also the thematic path “La Via della Meditazione”, a ring of about 2 km inside the beech forest, made by the inhabitants of the village, with some phrases dedicated to the mountains.